Footpath surrounding the supporting structures of "Domus Flavia/Augustana" on the southern side of the hill

 A great part of the Palatine mountain, for example, lies untouched, which was formerly the seat of the imperial palace, and may be presumed to abound with more treasures of this nature than any other part of Rome. (..)
 But whether it be that the richest of these discoveries fall into the pope's hands, or for some other reason, it is said that the Prince Farnese, who is the present owner of this seat, will keep it from being turned up till he sees one of his own family in the chair.

 Joseph Addison - Remarks on several parts of Italy, in the years 1701, 1702, 1703

 By the time (after 1870) the Italian government acquired the property of the whole hill and undertook a systematic plan of excavations, most of the decorations, inscriptions, statues and columns of the palaces were gone.
-The most interesting findings are on display in a small museum inside the archaeological area, but by wandering about one can still see some interesting fragments of capitals, lintels and statues.
+Its most interesting findings are on display in a small museum inside the archaeological area, but by wandering about one can still see some interesting fragments of capitals, lintels and statues.

 Walls and floors of Domus Flavia were decorated with coloured marbles: it is said that in the last years of his life